-If new data indicate that the measurement is due to inflationary gravitational waves, then the scenario envisioned by the decadal panel has in fact been realized and it would be appropriate for NASA to significantly increase its investments in measurements of CMB polarization.
+If new data indicate that the measurement is due to inflationary gravitational waves, then a scenario envisioned by the decadal panel has in fact been realized.
+For this case the panel states that a mid-decade survey panel would recommend whether to start a technology development program with a view to flying a space mission in the next decade.
+Therefore NASA should include the option of significantly increased funding for CMB B-mode technology program and mission development when it presents its array of options to the NRC for prioritization.
 Data released within the next 6-12 months should advance our state of knowledge considerably.
-The rest of this discussion applies to the possibility that the measurement is of cosmological origin.